LaFriska/sugar-isa/specifications.md

 ## Instruction Encoding

 Below is the full instruction set encoding of the Sugar ISA.

-Any other opcodes are undefined, or reserved for future updates.
+- Any other opcodes are undefined, or reserved for future updates.
+- `f` denotes the instruction format, `0` for R-format and `1` for I-format.
+- `sf` is the set-flag bit, denoting whether the operation should set the flag register.
+- `p` determines whether a pre/post offset memory operation should use pre-offset or post-offset.

 ![instructions.png](items/instructions.png)